cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 ### <a id='Dynamic_scaling'>Dynamic reference frame scaling</a>

 VP9 standard allows to change resolution without insertion of key-frame.
 It's possible because of native built-in capability of VP9 decoder to upscale and downscale reference frames to match resolution of frame which is being encoded.
-By default SDK VP9 encoder doesn't insert key-frame when application does [Dynamic Resolution Change](#Dynamic_resolution_change).
+By default SDK VP9 encoder inserts key-frame when application does [Dynamic Resolution Change](#Dynamic_resolution_change).
+To change resolution without insertion of key frame DynamicScaling field from [mfxExtVP9Param](#mfxExtVP9Param) should be set to `MFX_CODINGOPTION_ON`.
 In this case first frame with new resolution is encoded using Inter prediction from scaled reference frame of previous resolution.
 Dynamic scaling has following limitation coming from VP9 specification: resolution of any active reference frame cannot exceed 2x resolution of current frame, and can't be smaller than 1/16 of current frame resolution.
 In case of dynamic scaling SDK VP9 encoder always uses single active reference frame for first frame after resolution change.
 So SDK VP9 encoder has following limitation for dynamic resolution change: new resolution shouln't exceed 16x and be below than 1/2 of current resolution.

 Application may force insertion of key-frame at the place of resolution change by invoking [encoder reset](#MFXVideoENCODE_Reset) with [mfxExtEncoderResetOption](#mfxExtEncoderResetOption)`::StartNewSequence` set to `MFX_CODINGOPTION_ON`.
 In case of inserted key-frame above limitations for new resolution are not in force.